 Qualified Clinical Data Registry Advisory Committee

-The APA Practice Organization appointed an advisory committee to develop a new qualified clinical data registry (QCDR) for psychologists and other behavioral health practitioners to track patient outcomes and compare new treatments and research.
-This is an opportunity for the Practice Organization to take a leadership role in identifying gaps in quality measurement and propose new measures that cover the practice of psychology.
+APA appointed an advisory committee to develop a new qualified clinical data registry (QCDR) for psychologists and other behavioral health practitioners to track patient outcomes and compare new treatments and research.
+This is an opportunity for the discipline of psychology to take a leadership role in identifying gaps in quality measurement and propose new measures that cover mental and behavioral healthcare.
 The QCDR will also prove valuable for psychologists who aren't Medicare providers as the entire health care industry shifts away from its fee-for-service payment model.

-The QCDR advisory committee is comprised of seven experts specializing in quality measurement, progress monitoring and clinical research.
+The Mental and Behavioral Health (MBHR) advisory committee is comprised of seven experts specializing in quality measurement, progress monitoring and clinical research.

 Goodheart is an independently practicing psychologist in Princeton, N.J., and a former APA president.
 During her term as APA president in 2010, one of her presidential initiatives was the development of PracticeOUTCOMES: Measures for Psychologists (a relational measurement database).
 In 2015, Goodheart served as an expert panel member invited to explore and advise the Practice Directorate/Practice Organization on the establishment of a QCDR.
 Her leadership involvement in APA/APAPO efforts on behalf of psychology includes many areas relevant to the evolving nature of healthcare practice over time, e.g. author of the 2014 A Primer for ICD-10-CM Users: Psychological and Behavioral Conditions, chair of the association's 2005 Presidential Task Force on Evidence-Based Practice, co-chair of the 2009 APA Presidential Task Force and Summit on the Future of Psychology Practice.
 In 2012, she received the American Psychological Foundation Gold Medal Award for Life Achievement in the Practice of Psychology.